What are the best tools for finding warehouse leasing leads in 2026?

 Why listing platforms alone don't fill warehouse vacancies

-LoopNet, Crexi, and CoStar are the standard listing platforms for warehouse and industrial space.
-They are essential: every serious warehouse listing needs to be syndicated across these platforms for maximum market exposure.
+LoopNet, Crexi, and CoStar are non-negotiable.
+Every serious warehouse listing needs to be on all three for maximum market exposure.
+I listed on all of them for every vacancy I handled.
 The problem is that listing platforms are passive.
-They wait for a tenant to search, find your listing, and submit an inquiry.
+They sit there and wait for a tenant to search, find your space, and submit an inquiry.
+You are at the mercy of whoever happens to be looking that week.

-For Class A logistics facilities in core markets, passive listing distribution can work.
-The demand is high enough that inquiries flow in.
-For the long tail of mid-size warehouse and distribution space, especially in secondary submarkets, passive distribution alone leaves listings sitting for months.
-The tenant who needs your building may be operating in a warehouse two blocks away and has never searched LoopNet because they are not actively looking.
-They would move if the right option was put in front of them.
+For Class A logistics space in core DFW or Chicago I-55 corridor markets, passive distribution can work because demand is deep enough that inquiries flow in.
+But for the long tail of mid-size warehouse and distribution space, especially in secondary submarkets like Auckland's East Tamaki or Houston's Great Southwest, passive listings alone leave vacancies sitting for months.
+The tenant who needs your building is probably operating in a warehouse two blocks over.
+They have never searched LoopNet because they are not actively looking.
+They would move if the right option landed in front of them.

-The brokers who lease warehouse space fastest don't rely on passive listing platforms alone.
-They actively prospect the occupiers in the surrounding area, the operators who would benefit most from the specific building they are marketing.
+The industrial brokers I talk to who lease fastest figured this out early.
+They do not just list and wait.
+They actively prospect the occupiers surrounding their vacancy, the operators who would benefit most from the specific building they are marketing.

 Tools that find warehouse tenants, not just listings

-Scayled is the strongest option for active warehouse tenant prospecting.
-Enter the address of any warehouse listing and Scayled returns every industrial and logistics operator in the surrounding radius with verified decision-maker contacts: operations managers, logistics directors, facility managers, and managing directors.
-The scan identifies same-building tenants first (the highest-converting lead in industrial leasing), then radiates outward through the precinct.
+I built Scayled specifically for active warehouse tenant prospecting because no other tool did it.
+Drop the address of any warehouse listing and Scayled returns every industrial and logistics operator in the surrounding precinct with verified decision-maker contacts: operations managers, logistics directors, facility managers, and managing directors.
+Same-building tenants surface first because those are the highest-converting leads in industrial leasing.
+Then the scan radiates outward through the precinct by distance.

-CoStar provides tenancy data for covered buildings in core markets, which can identify existing tenants in well-tracked Class A properties.
-Coverage is strong in major metros and established industrial parks but thins significantly in secondary submarkets and owner-occupied industrial stock.
-Reonomy provides ownership intelligence, which is valuable for identifying off-market buildings and potential vendor leads but does not directly identify the operating tenants who would be leasing prospects.
+Honest constraints: CoStar provides tenancy data for covered buildings in core markets, and its coverage is strong in major metros and established industrial parks like DFW Great Southwest or Chicago's I-290 corridor.
+It thins significantly in secondary submarkets and owner-occupied industrial stock.
+Reonomy gives you ownership intelligence, which is valuable for off-market buildings and vendor leads, but it does not identify the operating tenants who would be your leasing prospects.
+Scayled does not replace CoStar for comparables or market analytics.
+If you need a CMA, you need CoStar.
+If you need the 30 occupiers surrounding your vacancy with verified contacts, that is what Scayled does.

-LoopNet and Crexi are listing distribution platforms.
-They are the channels through which your vacancy reaches the broadest possible audience of actively searching tenants.
-Neither platform is designed to identify specific occupiers near your listing who might be prospects but are not currently searching.
+LoopNet and Crexi are listing distribution channels.
+They get your vacancy in front of the broadest possible audience of actively searching tenants.
+Neither platform is built to identify specific occupiers near your listing who might move but are not currently searching.
+That gap is exactly what Scayled fills.

 How Scayled's neighbor scan works for warehouse leasing

-The neighbour strategy is uniquely effective for warehouse leasing because logistics and distribution tenants have the highest operational inertia of any commercial tenant class.
+I learned this firsthand over a decade of industrial brokerage: warehouse and logistics tenants have the highest operational inertia of any commercial tenant class.
 A warehouse operator's driver routes, hardstand configuration, motorway access, and staff catchment all anchor them to the precinct.
 Moving 500 metres keeps all of that intact.
 Moving across the metro rebuilds it from scratch.
+That operational inertia is why the neighbour strategy works better for warehouse leasing than for any other asset class.

-This means the best tenant for any warehouse listing is almost always already operating within a short radius.
-Scayled identifies every one of them.
-Enter the listing address, and within two minutes you have verified contacts for every logistics operator, 3PL, wholesaler, manufacturer, and distributor in the area.
+The best tenant for any warehouse listing is almost always already operating within a short radius.
+I built Scayled to find every one of them.
+Drop the listing address, and within two minutes you have verified contacts for every logistics operator, 3PL, wholesaler, manufacturer, and distributor in the surrounding area.
+A broker on our Dallas desk told me he closed his first Scayled-sourced lease within three weeks of signing up.
+The tenant was in the same building, two units over.
+Classic same-building conversion.

-Same-building tenants (an occupier already in the building who could take adjacent units or expand into the vacancy) convert at 30 to 40 percent into meetings.
+Same-building tenants convert at 30 to 40 percent into meetings.
 Direct neighbours within 200 metres convert at 10 to 15 percent.
-Broader radius contacts (up to 750 metres) convert at 2 to 5 percent.
+Broader precinct contacts convert at 2 to 5 percent.
 All of those rates are multiples of what passive listing inquiries generate.
+When I was brokering in West Auckland's Henderson industrial corridor, same-estate outreach consistently outperformed every other channel by a wide margin.

 Cost comparison: prospecting tools for industrial brokers

-Scayled starts at $0 with 50 free credits.
-Paid plans run $79 per month (Starter, 200 credits) and $149 per month (Pro, 425 credits).
-Each scan costs 15 credits and returns 30 to 60 verified contacts.
-Effective cost per verified decision-maker contact: under $1.
+Scayled starts at $0 with 50 free credits on signup, no card required.
+Paid plans are $59 per month (Starter) and $119 per month (Pro).
+Each scan returns 30 to 60 verified contacts.
+Effective cost per verified decision-maker contact: well under $1.
+When I was brokering, I would have paid ten times that for a single operations manager's direct mobile.

-CoStar pricing is enterprise-level, typically $500 to $5,000+ per user per month depending on the market access and modules.
-It is almost always paid at the brokerage level.
+CoStar pricing is enterprise-level, typically $500 to $5,000+ per user per month depending on market access and modules.
+Your brokerage almost certainly pays for it already.
 LoopNet premium listing placements run $100 to $500+ per listing per month.
 Crexi offers free basic listings with premium features on paid plans.
 Reonomy subscriptions run approximately $49 to $249 per month depending on the tier.
+You probably already have most of this stack through your firm.

-Most industrial brokers already have CoStar through their brokerage and list on LoopNet and Crexi as standard practice.
 Scayled adds the active prospecting layer on top of that existing stack at a fraction of the cost per seat.
-A single warehouse lease commission from one successful neighbour-scan prospecting campaign typically exceeds the annual cost of Scayled Pro.
+When I audit a broker's toolset, the gap is almost always the same: they have CoStar for market data and LoopNet for distribution, but no system for structured outbound to the occupiers surrounding their vacancy.
+A single warehouse lease commission from one successful neighbour-scan campaign typically exceeds the annual cost of Scayled Pro many times over.

 From listing to lease: the prospecting workflow that wins

-The highest-performing industrial leasing brokers in 2026 run a structured prospecting workflow on every listing from day one.
-Step one: list the property on LoopNet, Crexi, and CoStar for passive market exposure.
-Step two: run a Scayled neighbour scan on the listing address to identify every occupier in the surrounding radius.
-Step three: call the same-building tenants first (highest conversion), then work outward through the precinct by distance.
+Here is the workflow I recommend to every industrial broker I talk to.
+Day one: list the property on LoopNet, Crexi, and CoStar for passive market exposure.
+Same day: run a Scayled neighbour scan on the listing address to get every occupier in the surrounding precinct with verified contacts.
+Day two: call the same-building tenants first because those convert highest, then work outward through the precinct by distance.
+You want active outbound running before the first passive inquiry even arrives.

 This dual approach covers both channels: passive inbound from listing platforms and active outbound from neighbour-based prospecting.
-The active channel consistently generates meetings faster than the passive channel because the outreach is anchored on a specific building, a specific proximity relationship, and a specific space that matches the tenant's operational footprint.
+The active channel consistently generates meetings faster because the outreach is anchored on a specific building, a specific proximity relationship, and a specific space that matches the tenant's operational footprint.
+In DFW Great Southwest and Chicago I-55 corridor markets, I have seen brokers fill vacancies from neighbour-scan leads before their first LoopNet inquiry came through.

-Brokers who run this workflow from the first week of a listing report that 40 to 60 percent of their meetings come from the neighbour-scan pipeline rather than from listing inquiries.
+Brokers who run this workflow from the first week of a listing tell me that 40 to 60 percent of their meetings come from the neighbour-scan pipeline rather than from listing inquiries.
 That is the difference between waiting for the phone to ring and controlling the leasing timeline.
+I spent a decade waiting for that phone.
+I built Scayled so you do not have to.

 Run your first scan free